 Malaysia has a wide variety of incentives covering the major industry sectors.
 Tax incentives can be granted through income exemption or by way of allowances.
 Where incentives are given by way of allowances, any unutilised allowances may be carried forward indefinitely to be utilised against future statutory income, except for certain incentives, such as reinvestment allowance and investment allowance for approved service projects, where a seven-year limitation applies.

-In compliance with the Forum on Harmful Tax Practices (FHTP)’s criteria under the BEPS Action 5 (Countering Harmful Tax Practices More Effectively, Taking into Account Transparency and Substance), Malaysia has amended the legislation in relation to the tax incentives to:
+In compliance with the Forum on Harmful Tax Practices (FHTP) criteria under the Base Erosion and Profit Shifting (BEPS) Action 5 (Countering Harmful Tax Practices More Effectively, Taking into Account Transparency and Substance), Malaysia has amended the legislation in relation to the tax incentives to:

-- Exclude intellectual property income from the incentives, and
+- exclude IP income from the incentives, and

 The following are the major types of incentives available in Malaysia.

 Pioneer status (PS) and investment tax allowance (ITA)

 Companies in the manufacturing, agricultural, and hotel and tourism sectors, or any other industrial or commercial sector, that participate in a promoted activity or produce a promoted product may be eligible for either PS or ITA.